Skip to main content

 Room AB4, Greenlands campus

-Dr Selin Kudret is an Associate Professor in Leadership at Henley Business School.
-She is the Academic Lead and Programme Director for the British Army's Higher Education Pathway (AHEP) programme.
+Dr Selin Kudret is an Associate Professor in Leadership at Henley Business School and the Director for the British Army's Higher Education Pathway (AHEP) programme, in partnership with the UK Ministry of Defence.

 Henley faculty authors: